 Its root contains more than 140 active ingredients, the two most potent of which are rosavin and salidroside.

 People in Russia and Scandinavian countries have used rhodiola for centuries to treat:

 Today, it’s widely used as a dietary supplement for its many health benefits.

-This article reveals 7 science-based health benefits of rhodiola.
+Here are 7 science-based health benefits of Rhodiola rosea.

 Rhodiola has long been known as an adaptogen, a natural substance that increases your body’s resistance to stress in non-specific ways.